Admission and Application Procedures for Mature Students

 Many applicants mistakenly believe that the "mature student" category can substitute for a poor academic record.
 This is not true.

 - To be considered a mature student you must:

-- Be at least 21 years old as of the first day of classes;
+- Be at least 20 years old by the end of the calendar year of admission to the University;

 - Have been out of full-time high school studies for at least two years or have returned to upgrade after a two-year absence;

 - Have attempted less than one full year of studies at an accredited university or college;